shangyuj/2200-messed-up/index.md

 # English 2200

-## 10/10 Syntactic Functions: Complements

-#### **The General Concept of Complements**
+## 10/10 adjCompl (adjective complement); ObjP (object of a preposition); PNM (post-nominal modifier)

+Adjective complement, object of a preposition, and post-nominal modifier are three more concepts you need to understand to be able to complete Major Assignment 1 and Midterm Exam.
+Subject complements and object complements are also discussed below but they won't be in Major Assignment 1 or Midterm Exam.

+### **Complements**
-- **Definition**: A complement is a word or group of words necessary to complete the meaning of a sentence.
+A complement is a word or group of words necessary to complete the meaning of a sentence.
 Without a complement, the sentence is incomplete or lacks the necessary information.
   - Complements differ from modifiers, which are optional and add extra information.
-  - Complements are essential because they clarify the action or subject of a sentence, allowing sentences to fully convey their intended meaning.

-#### **Adjective Complements**
+#### **Adjective (adjCompl)**
-- **Definition**: An adjective complement is a clause or phrase that follows an adjective and provides additional information to complete its meaning.
+- **Definition**: An adjective complement is a clause or phrase that follows an adjective and provides information to complete its meaning.
 - **Examples**:
   - “She is afraid **to speak in public**.” ('To speak in public' is an adjective complement that completes the meaning of 'afraid.')
   - “They are eager **for the meeting to start**.” ('For the meeting to start' complements the adjective 'eager.')